Programs of the Knowledge Bank

 Gender equality for development supports partner countries with the design and implementation of policies that promote women's rights and participation in working and social life, through strengthened competence and better framework conditions.
 Research environments, specialist departments from various sectors and statistics agencies assist authorities with knowledge, data and advice on measures to achieve the overall goal that national authorities design and implement policies that promote women's rights and participation in working and social life.

 Equality for development draws on Norwegian gender equality experience and expertise to strengthen women's economic rights and equal opportunities for participation in society and in working life.
-This is achieved through professional collaboration with authorities in partner countries and through support for the integration of gender equality in other knowledge programmes.
+(Read more on the webpage CORE – Centre for Research on Gender Equality) This is achieved through professional collaboration with authorities in partner countries and through support for the integration of gender equality in other knowledge programmes.

 Important partners in Gender equality for Development are: